Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Method

 \subsection{3D Feature Conditioning}

-Although DINO features are typically extracted on relatively coarse patch grids (low spatial resolution), they remain highly informative because each token is high-dimensional and semantically rich.
-In practice, this means that a $h\times w$ grid with $C{=}384$ channels can preserve object identity, part-level layout, and scene semantics even when fine pixel detail is absent.
-This representation is complementary to geometry controls: geometry anchors where content should appear, while DINO channels encode what the content is and how regions relate semantically.
-To exploit this complementarity, we align both signals at the same low spatial resolution and use them jointly as conditioning inputs.
-In our method, the primary geometric representation is a voxel grid, which provides a stable 3D structural prior across views and time, but also other 3D structures like point clouds or 3DGS~\cite{kerbl3Dgaussians} can be used.
-This avoids expensive full-resolution conditioning: voxel geometry enforces camera-consistent structure and DINO features stabilize subject/background semantics.
-Because both inputs are low-resolution, compute remains modest; because both are high-level, the model still receives strong guidance for temporally coherent generation.
-Notably, high-resolution geometry is not required in our setting: low-resolution voxel cues are sufficient and can be obtained from either LiDAR reconstructions or occupancy prediction models.
+Although DINO features are extracted on coarse patch grids, each token is high-dimensional and semantically rich, such that an $h \times w$ grid with $C{=}384$ channels (here $60 \times 90$) preserves object identity, part-level layout, and scene semantics even when fine pixel detail is absent.
+This makes the features complementary to geometry controls: geometry anchors \emph{where} content appears, while DINO channels encode \emph{what} it is and how regions relate semantically.
+We therefore align both signals at the same low spatial resolution and condition on them jointly.
+In our method the geometric prior is a voxel grid, which is stable across views and time: voxel geometry enforces camera-consistent structure while DINO features stabilize subject and background semantics.
+Because both inputs are low-resolution and high-level, conditioning remains inexpensive while still guiding temporally coherent generation.
+High-resolution geometry is not required, and low-resolution voxel cues from LiDAR reconstructions or occupancy prediction models suffice.

 \paragraph{DINO-like features from uncolored geometry.} Importantly, useful feature priors do not require RGB textures at inference time.
 Recent 2D-3D self-supervised methods, such as Concerto~\cite{zhang2025concerto}, can produce dense geometric descriptors from uncolored geometry like point clouds that remain close to DINO-style semantic embeddings after projection.
-We therefore treat these geometry-derived descriptors as a drop-in conditioning signal: they can be rendered to the target view, projected to the ControlNet token grid, and fused with standard controls exactly as in Figure \ref{fig:visualisation_3d_structure}.
+We therefore treat these geometry-derived descriptors as a drop-in conditioning signal: they can be rendered to the target view, projected to the ControlNet token grid, and fused with standard controls exactly as in \autoref{fig:visualisation_3d_structure}.
 This enables controllable generation in settings where only geometry is available, while retaining semantic consistency typically associated with appearance-based foundation features.